omnigoat/shiny/readme.md

 ## Features

 * Modern C++11 practices!
-Written by a experienced games-industry dev-type person!
+Written by an experienced games-industry dev-type person!
 * It's written with a solid knowledge of DXGI and DirectX 11.
 Since it's quite young, the big DirectX 12 decision needs to be made.
 * That's it.
 That's all the features.